Financial Aid Policies

 Student Loan Counseling:

 Students borrowing from the Federal Loan programs, are required to complete an Entrance Counseling session prior to receiving the first loan disbursement and an Exit Counseling session upon leaving Pacifica.
-The loan counseling sessions are to inform the student of his/ her rights and responsibilities as a student loan borrower and about student loan indebtedness.
+The loan counseling sessions are to inform the student of the rights and responsibilities of being a student loan borrower and about student loan indebtedness.

 Traineeship or Internship (PhD) Only Status:

 Students who register for Traineeship or PhD Internship Only Status are not considered to be enrolled and are not eligible for financial aid or in-school deferments on student loans.

 PsyD Internship Handout – Students enrolled in the Internship phase of the PsyD Clinical Psychology program will be eligible for aid only during the first three quarters of the initial three-quarter Internship enrollment period.

 If a student’s FAFSA application is selected by the Department of Education for verification or if Pacifica discovers conflicting financial information on an application, Pacifica will request that the student complete, sign and return a verification worksheet and signed copies of the federal tax transcript.